 Beginner Terrace Gardening Tips: Starting Your Own Terrace Garden In Bengaluru?

-Here are a few basic requirements in order to get started on terrace gardening in Bengaluru-
+Here are a few basic requirements to get started on terrace gardening in Bengaluru-

 - Find a patch of land on the roof-top or in your balcony that gets sunlight but also has some shaded area.
 A shade net in Bengaluru that experiences a tropical climate for the most part of the year is highly recommended.